rchain/rchain/docs/features.md

 ##### test: not available
 ##### steps:

-* genesis reached as described in "A succesful genesis ceremony"
+* genesis reached as described in "A successful genesis ceremony"
 * `validatorC` joins p2p, pointing on `ceremonyMaster` as bootstrap
 * `validatorC` sends `ApprovedBlockRequest` to `ceremonyMaster`
 * `ceremonyMaster` sends `ApprovedBlock` to `validatorC`